 - a.
 Completed Multifamily Workbook - b.
-Evidence that 15 or more years have passed since the award of the existing federal assistance and the tax credit placed in service date (if applicable) for projects claiming points under Existing Federal Assistance, or 15 years must have passed since the closing of the loan that created rent and income restrictions or the most recent tax credit placed in service date for projects claiming points under Critical Affordable Units. - c.
-Provide a Market Study - d.
-Three Year Conversion Model and documentation to support a scenario of market rate conversion including: impact on revenue and expense, financial resources available for making necessary improvements to property/units to command market rents and time frame for completion.
-The Three Year Conversion Model will require a Physical Needs Assessment Template.
+Evidence that 15 or more years have passed since the award of the existing federal assistance and the tax credit placed in service date (if applicable) for projects claiming points under Existing Federal Assistance, or 15 years must have passed since the closing of the loan that created rent and income restrictions or the most recent tax credit placed in service date for projects claiming points under Critical Affordable Units.
+Include documentation of existing rent and income restrictions. - c.

-- e.
-Documentation of current project reserves and cash balances with audited financial statements and current updates. - f.
 Evidence of property's ability to convert to market within five years by submitting: - Current financing documents including but not limited to Section 8 Housing Assistance Payment Contracts, Rural Development Mortgages/Rental Assistance Contract, Declarations, Regulatory Agreements, Use Agreements, Land Use Restriction Agreements (LURAs) that describe the expiration of the relevant contract terms or use restrictions AND/OR - ii.
 Current financing documents and contracts that show the owner's ability to pre-pay or opt-out, including required approvals and penalties.
-For tax credit projects eligible to exercise the option to file for a Qualified Contract, submit the relevant Qualified Allocation Plan, original tax credit application, Carryover Agreement, and Declaration of Land Use Restrictive Covenants; AND - iii.
-If a property has existing Minnesota Housing financing, provide the date of expiration of the Minimum Rent Subsidy Period (MRSP). - g.
-Documentation to support that the development is located in a job growth area or household growth area defined in the Preservation Geographic Priority Areas as evidenced by Minnesota Housing's community profiles interactive mapping tool, or as evidenced by tribal housing authority waiting list.
+For tax credit projects eligible to exercise the option to file for a Qualified Contract, submit the relevant Qualified Allocation Plan, original tax credit application, Carryover Agreement, and Declaration of Land Use Restrictive Covenants; AND